Ultimately financial independence is about having enough passive income, so you can have the choice of when you make time for experiences.

 At the end of the day financial freedom is attained when you have sufficient passive income or savings to make the choice of when you take time for experiences.

 The FIRE movement has been gaining traction in news articles with stories of individuals and couples on their financial independence journey.
 Through extreme levels of saving and investing FIRE members are significantly reducing the number of years they remain at work when compared to the traditional sense.
 FIRE members have a clear understanding of what they value most and this certainly does not include Friday long lunches or wining and dining during the week.
 Their frugal spending habits and minimalist mindset when it comes to personal belongings, results in excellent savings rates by forgoing current lifestyle.
 The lost lifestyle perceived by many does not carry the same value to members of the FIRE movement as the upside benefits of retiring from the workforce and living a life of greater purpose, passion and fulfilment from their prospective.

 The only deviation from the definition to note is the concept of ‘Retire Early’ which is not a hard and fast rule.
-Many FIRE members do establish a form of income produced through pursuing a career or business venture they are truly passion about.
-Maybe it is more ‘Financial Freedom Retire Early’ but FFRE does not have the same ring to it.
+Many FIRE members do establish a form of income produced through pursuing a career or business venture they are truly passionate about.

 The FIRE movement is certainly not for everyone but give credit where credit is due and those that are on the journey of wealth accumulation and financial independence can learn from the principals applied by those within the FIRE movement.
 Striking the balance between short term gratification and lifestyle, against longer term financial freedom will continue to remain a balancing act for each of us.